malamov/TelerikSeason2016/README.md

-# Telerik Season 2016 Homeworks
+# Repository for Homeworks and projects @ Telerik Academy